noapeled/GloolaServer/README.md

 So if you wish to preserve existing information -- e.g. push_tokens -- first GET the information, then RE-POST it along with new information.

-## Get User along with the user's Medical Information
+## Get User along with Medical Information and Patients
     GET /user/<userid>

 The server will return user details, including the user's actively scheduled medication (i.e. medication which isn't hidden).